Don”t you just LOVE really fun door knockers?

 Perfect for country homes, suburban homes and town houses a like – how sweet is this handsome little guy?

-The accompanying door hardware here is also pure curb appeal perfection!
+The accompanying over all door design and hardware here is also pure curb appeal perfection!

 8. Vintage lady hand door knocker